 Every Saturday and Sunday across the country, the smell of frying sausages and onions can be detected at local Bunnings stores.
-Hugely popular both with Bunnings customers and fundraising groups, the sausage sizzles are an established and reliable way to earn your group much needed dollars.
-I spoke with a number of groups who have recently organised Bunnings sausage sizzles for their groups, to see exactly what is involved.
+Hugely popular with customers, the Bunnings fundraising sausage sizzles are an established and reliable way to earn your group much needed dollars.
+I spoke with a number of groups who have recently organised Bunnings barbecue fundraisers for their groups, to see exactly what is involved.

-Which Bunnings stores can you hold your sausage sizzle at, and how long in advance must you book?
+Where can you hold your Bunnings BBQ fundraiser, and how long in advance must you book?

 What information and support do Bunnings provide?